Klaus-Tockloth/gemini-prompt/README.md

 ### Preliminary Remarks

 Artificial intelligence (AI) is changing our strategy for information gathering and processing.
-The ability to upload one's own documents to AI is entirely new.
+Also interesting is the ability to upload your own documents to the AI.
 Subsequent prompts then refer to the context of the uploaded documents.
 Qualified and structured answers are often valuable over a longer period.
 They require a concept for archiving.
 Enrichment with further information and one's own evaluations can also be useful.
 All of this requires a different procedural model than previously common with classic internet research.
 The use of AI must seamlessly integrate into one's own working environment and working model.

 ### Intention